biomejs/biome/crates/rome_diagnostics/README.md

 # `rome_diagnostics`

-This crate contains the types and utility functions used to implement errors and diagnostics in the Rome codebase
+This crate contains the types and utility functions used to implement errors and diagnostics in the Biome codebase

 ## Acknowledgement